Flute and Piccolo

 Alene M. Grossman Chair

 Roma Duncan, who joined the Minnesota Orchestra in 2003, performed Vivaldi’s Piccolo Concerto in C major at Sommerfest 2005 and reprised the work in 2007 at subscription concerts conducted by Gilbert Varga.
-In January 2011 she took the stage in a different role, serving as narrator in Kleinsinger’s Tubby the Tuba at Young People’s and Target Free Family Concerts.
-At Sommerfest 2014 she joined Orchestra colleagues in performing Rossini’s Quartet in F major for Flute, Clarinet, Bassoon and Horn.
+This season she performs the same work in Orchestra concerts with conductor Jane Glover.
+She has held numerous roles in recent Young People's Concerts, hosting concerts in 2018, performing as a soloist in Kling's The Elephant and the Fly in 2017, and serving as narrator in Kleinsinger’s Tubby the Tuba in 2011.
+In Sommerfest 2014 she joined Orchestra colleagues for a chamber concert performing Rossini’s Quartet in F major for Flute, Clarinet, Bassoon and Horn.

-Duncan has been a featured soloist with several other orchestras, including l’Orchestre Symphonique de Trois-Rivières, l’Orchestre Symphonique de Québec and the Windsor Symphony.
+Duncan has been a featured soloist with the Minnesota Bach Ensemble, the Lakes Area Music Festical, l’Orchestre Symphonique de Trois-Rivières, l’Orchestre Symphonique de Québec and the Windsor Symphony.

 Born in Nova Scotia, Canada, Duncan grew up in the province of Newfoundland, where she began playing flute at age 11.
 At McGill University she earned a bachelor of music performance degree with high distinction in flute; she then earned a master’s degree at the University of Michigan.
 Duncan’s most influential teachers were Jeffery Zook, Carolyn Christie and Clement Barone.
 As a student, she participated in various competitions, taking first place in the CIBC National Music Festival, winning the concerto competition of l’Orchestre Symphonique de Trois-Rivières and McGill University, and earning the Prix du Club Musical de Québec from l’Orchestre Symphonique de Québec.